 Do not restart your old JIRA installation...

-If your new JIRA 6.4 EAP installation is on the same server as your old one, it may still be configured to use the same JIRA Home directory as your new JIRA installation.
+If your new JIRA 6.4 installation is on the same server as your old one, it may still be configured to use the same JIRA Home directory as your new JIRA installation.
 Running two separate JIRA installations which share a common JIRA Home directory can lead to serious data corruption.

 Nevertheless, we recommend that you do not delete any aspect (or backed up component) of your old JIRA installation, until you are satisfied that your upgraded JIRA installation is functioning as expected.